JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_01.md

 The readers of _The Urantia Book_ have the great fortune of being able to read dozens of documents that describe what God is like and how Jesus of Nazareth manifested it.
 For example, we know that Jesus did not renounce his roots, but rather expanded and improved the image that his contemporaries had of Divinity:

 > The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
 All these attributes of divinity he focused in his mind as the “will of the Father in heaven.”
 Jesus’ God was at one and the same time “The Holy One of Israel” and “The living and loving Father in heaven.”
-The concept of God as a Father was not original with Jesus, but he exalted and elevated the idea into a sublime experience by achieving a new revelation of God and by proclaiming that every mortal creature is a child of this Father of love, a son of God. ([UB 196:0.2](/en/The_Urantia_Book/196#p0_2))
+The concept of God as a Father was not original with Jesus, but he exalted and elevated the idea into a sublime experience by achieving a new revelation of God and by proclaiming that every mortal creature is a child of this Father of love, a son of God. (<a id="a105_564"></a>[UB 196:0.2](/en/The_Urantia_Book/196#p0_2))

 What's more, Jesus felt totally united to Divinity, to the Father or Source of Everything.
 He said it repeatedly:

 > And when Philip had spoken, Jesus said: “Philip, have I been so long with you and yet you do not even now know me?
 Again do I declare: He who has seen me has seen the Father.
 How can you then say, Show us the Father?
 Do you not believe that I am in the Father and the Father in me?
 Have I not taught you that the words which I speak are not my words but the words of the Father?
 I speak for the Father and not of myself.
 I am in this world to do the Father’s will, and that I have done.
-My Father abides in me and works through me.” ([UB 180:3.9](/en/The_Urantia_Book/180#p3_9))
+My Father abides in me and works through me.” (<a id="a109_536"></a>[UB 180:3.9](/en/The_Urantia_Book/180#p3_9))

 Jesus, therefore, gives us a new image of God.
 In Jesus the fullest image of God was manifested, the authentic human being was shown.
 In his way of speaking about God and in his way of being human we discover the human face of God.
 God and Man united.